Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/cloudinit-vm-deploy/README.md

 - `cloud-init` and `cloud-utils-growpart` installed (optionally `dracut-config-generic` if you rebuild initramfs)
 - A CD/DVD device configured on the VM (seed ISO must be attached to the guest's CD drive)
 - Copy `infra/` to the template and run `prevent-cloud-init.sh` as root to install infra files and create `/etc/cloud/cloud-init.disabled`
-- A local administrative user (username/password) must exist on the template; this account is used by the script for guest operations and must be able to run at least `sudo /bin/bash` without password (`NOPASSWD:`).
-Password-based guest auth is required by the current implementation.
+- Provide valid guest credentials (`params.username` / `params.password`) for the administrative account on the guest.
+The account must be a real, login-capable administrative user (able to perform an interactive/local-equivalent login via the VM console): VMware Tools guest operations (Invoke-VMScript and similar guest API operations) require password-based authentication and will not work with a password-disabled primary user.
+And also, it must be able to run `sudo /bin/bash` without being prompted for a password (i.e., an appropriate `NOPASSWD:` sudoers entry for the command).

 📝 **Notes and limitations:**
 - Partition expansion: the partition(s) you intend to expand must be the last partition on the disk; otherwise the kit's non-LVM expansion helpers cannot extend them.